andrejbauer/plzoo/index.markdown

 The following languages are on display:

-{% include language-list.md %}
+{% include language-list.markdown %}

 ## Usage

 The languages are not really meant to be used.
-Rather, you should read and study the source code, which is decorated with ample comments.
+Rather, you should [read and study the source code](https://github.com/andrejbauer/plzoo/tree/master/src), which is decorated with ample comments.
 Also, each language `lang` has its own `README.markdown` and `example.lang` in the subdirectory `src/lang`.

 Nevertheless, all the language are fully functioning miniature versions of real languages